ug911/slackbolt-langflow-bot/README.md

 2. **Import the workflow**:
    - Open Langflow at `http://localhost:7860`
-   - Import the `Magic Summarizer Bot Flow.json` file
+   - Import the `langflow_jsons/Magic Summarizer Bot Flow.json` file
    - Note the Flow ID for your environment configuration

 3. **Configure the workflow**: